Asim-Tahir/UndeleteParent/README.md

 ### How to use
 Add file under "textFiles/secrets.txt" containing 5 lines.
 The lines must be in order: 1) client_id 2) client_secret 3) username 4) password 5) user_agent

-To call the bot, mention the username in either a direct reply to a post you want "undeleted", or in a reply to the comment's child you want undeleted.
+To call the bot, mention the username in a reply to the comment's child you want undeleted.
 You must reply to the child because you cannot reply directly to a deleted comment.